 A 53-year-old woman was admitted with TEN, which affected 90% of TBSA.
 She received the mRNA COVID-19 vaccine four weeks before the onset.
 The patient was treated with piperacillin/tazobactam for bacterial peritonitis.
 She has previously taken penicillin with no adverse effects.
 She was triple vaccinated with the mRNA COVID-19 vaccine.

 The authors emphasized that the rarity of SJS/TEN makes it difficult to establish a causal link with COVID-19 or the vaccine, particularly in the context of concomitant medications that are known to initiate SJS/TEN.
-However, the rapid increase in cases since the pandemic outbreak and immunization is alarming.
+However, they stated that the rapid increase in cases since the pandemic outbreak and immunization is alarming.
 The seven-fold increase in SJS/TEN, observed in their state (New South Wales, Australia), correlates with a rise in COVID infection and vaccination rates.

 Conclusion

-This is the largest case series exploring Stevens-Johnson syndrome and TEN associated with COVID-19 infection or vaccination.
 Future studies should investigate the underlying mechanisms of this immune-mediated disease.

 This article was published in Burns.